Why has ADEPT entered into a partnership with Proving Services?

-- Conference ticket - a complimentary ticket to one of two annual conferences, in Manchester or London.
+- Conference ticket - a complimentary ticket to an annual conference. .

-- Financial savings for local authorities - membership of the VfM Benchmarking Clubs is via an annual subscription of £3,750 per club, representing a significant saving.
-See question 10 for further details.
+- Financial savings for local authorities – combined membership of the FHRG and VfM benchmarking club represents a significant (33%) annual saving.

 What is the benefit to ADEPT?

 By entering into the partnership with Proving Services, ADEPT will be taking on a number of new responsibilities.
-ADEPT will receive a fee of £750 for each local authority member who signs up to a Benchmarking Club.
+ADEPT will receive a fee of £750 for each local authority member who signs up.
 As a not-for-profit organisation, any surplus is ploughed back into the Association and used to further improve services to members.

 What are the Research Groups?

-ADEPT local authority members have the opportunity to take part in and benefit from three distinct Research Groups.
-Each specialist group, attended by sector leaders, offers similar opportunities – to debate, design, develop, test and share innovative solutions to prevailing and emerging challenges.
-Figure 2 sets out these activities:
+ADEPT local authority members have the opportunity to take part in and benefit from the Future Highways Research Group.
+The group, attended by sector leaders, offers opportunities to debate, design, develop, test and share innovative solutions to prevailing and emerging challenges in the highways sector.